MintFr/ItineraryServ/README.md

 ## How to deploy it
 ### 1) Build your project with maven
-You have to build the project with maven, to create a target folder, where a war file is created in.
+You have to build the project with maven, to create a target folder, where a war file is created into.

 ### 2) Deploy it on Tomcat
 To do it, you have to go to the manager home of your Tomcat server.
 Then, you can either drop your war file (currently named `itineraries-pollution.war`) and deploy it, or enter information manually with the name you want to call it, the URL etc...